5G FAPI SPECS UPDATED WITH NEW OAM FOR INLINE HIGH-PHY

 Small Cell Forum Ltd is a UK registered company.
 Information we collect from you will be processed by us in UK.
 We will always protect the privacy and security of your personal data and use your personal data only as described in this privacy statement.

-Where we share information globally, both internally within the SCF Community and externally with External Third Parties, information controlled by SCF will be transferred or transmitted to, or stored and processed in, the UK or other countries outside the European Economic Area (EEA) for the purposes as described in this privacy statement.
+Where we share information globally, both internally within the SCF Community and externally with External Third Parties, information controlled by SCF will be transferred or transmitted to, or stored and processed in, the UK or other countries outside the UK for the purposes as described in this privacy statement.
 These data transfers may be necessary to provide the services.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorized way, altered or disclosed.
 Our networks are regularly monitored to ensure they remain secure.